The MacBook Pro 2021 failed to make an appearance at WWDC 2021, despite prior reports suggesting an imminent reveal.

 The one thing we know for sure about the MacBook Pro 2021 specs is that it will feature Apple Silicon.
 Twitter account LeaksApplePro suggests this new chip could be called ‘M1X’, although clarified that the name is not final.

-Apple analyst Ming-Chi Kuo suggests there will be no Intel configuration made available for the MacBook Pro 2021, although other leakers (including @L0vetodream) have previously suggested to the contrary.
+Apple analyst Ming-Chi Kuo suggests there will be no Intel configuration made available for the MacBook Pro 2021, as Apple looks to edge closer to completing its transition over to Apple Silicon.

 Apple analyst Ming-Chi Kuo says that 2021 will see “the most significant design update to the MacBook Pro in the past five years.”